getsocial-im/getsocial-android-sdk/README.md

-In case you’ll decide to implement your own UI for smart invites, we expose methods to get list of supported invite providers on current device and perform invite with selected provider.
+In case you decide to implement your own UI for smart invites, we expose methods to get list of supported invite providers on current device and perform invite with a specific provider.

+You can also attach any custom data inside the Smart Invite.
+This data will be accessible by the receiver of the Smart Invite once the app is installed, if it wasn’t before, or open, if it was already on the device.